Logo

 • 1Holding dividends in USD lets you wait for favorable exchange rates.

-• 2Convert when rates are favorable.
+• 2Convert when rates are favorable to maximize your KRW returns.

 ⚠️ Common Mistakes